The importance of the olive varieties

 Koroneiki oil is the exotic one in this range since the origin of the trees is in Greece.

-These olives must be ground when they are still green, so the harvesting must be done early as well to achieve a very intensive fruity flavor.
+These olives must be ground when they are still green, so the harvesting must be done early as well to achieve a very intensive fruity flavour.
 The oil has intense green colour and is perfect for enjoying it raw or add at the end of cooking.

 PICUAL